pzadev/iExhibition/README.md

 ### 🎨 Search and Filter
 Quickly find specific works using keyword search and filter options like artist or artwork name.

-### 🧩 Build a Custom Exhibition
+### 🧩 Build a Custom Collection
-Add your favourite pieces to a personal local exhibition page.
+Add your favourite pieces to a personal local collection page.

 ### 🔗 Share Your Exhibition
 Every exhibition has a unique link you can share with friends or family!